eyza-cod2/zpam3/README.md

 # Introduction

-Mod zPAM3.22 is new version of PAM mode for COD2.<br>
+Mod zPAM3.30 is a new version of PAM mode for COD2. <br>

-The code form previous zPAM 2.07 version is completely rewritten and ported to new code base, which helped in the implementation of new features and bug fixes.
+The code from the previous zPAM 2.07 version was completely rewritten and ported to a new code base, which helped in the implementation of new features and bug fixes.

-Work on this pam was iniciated by me in 2015 a was not never fully finished.
-In corona days, I decided to finish it.
+Work on this pam was initiated by me in 2015 and was never fully finished.
+On corona days, I decided to finish it.

 ## Download
 - Actual version:
+	- 2022/10/07 - <b><a href="https://github.com/eyza-cod2/zpam3/raw/master/zpam330.zip">zPAM 3.30 PREVIEW</a></b>

+❗ Note ❗ <br>
+*Preview version demonstrates changes and new features and is not officially accepted by FPS Challange*

+## Previous versions

+- Stable version:
-	- 2021/07/15 - <b><a href="https://github.com/eyza-cod2/zpam3/raw/master/zpam322.zip">zPAM 3.22</a></b>
+	- 2021/07/15 - <b><a href="https://github.com/eyza-cod2/zpam3/tree/53e1a8e7243596c763e623318668438d8320b257">zPAM 3.22</a></b>

 - Previous versions: